 The VtxControl setting enables the control of stylization effects through the vertex colors.
 This attribute is automatically managed by MNPRX and is activated as soon as you start using PaintFX.

-The Shadow setting enables cast shadows of the material on other surfaces.
-If disabled, the objects with the material won’t cast any shadows onto other objects (they might still present shadows from other casting objects/materials).
+The Cast Shadows setting enables cast shadows of the material on other surfaces.
+If disabled, the objects with the material won’t cast any shadows onto other objects.

 The Flip-Back-Faces setting flips the normals of faces that might be pointing away from the camera view.
 This is useful to obtain better results for thin objects like leaves.